billdonner/oldbilldonner.github.io/README.md

 Bill's  Stuff
 ===============
-This is the mini website for projects at: [https://github.com/billdonner](https://github.com/billdonner)

 I write Swift code and play rock and roll for fun and sometimes profit a few miles from NYC.

 In 2017 I'm working on Swift App Servers.